Traditional Ghanaian Festivals

 The Nkusukum chiefs and people of the Saltpond Traditional Area celebrate the Odambea festival.
 They celebrate the Odambea festival in the last week of August during the beginning of food harvesting.
 The celebrations signify hooting at hunger and also commemorate their ancestors.

 The Ga people of the Greater Accra Region of Ghana celebrate the Homowo festival.
 They celebrate Homowo to commemorate the period in Ga history when there was a severe famine.
-The Ga people, rather than wallow in self pity, began earnestly planting food and were rewarded with a bountiful harvest.
+The Ga people, rather than wallow in self-pity, began earnestly planting food and were rewarded with a bountiful harvest.
 Therefore, the celebration of Homowo is an occasion to hoot at hunger and to rejoice in a harvest.
-The festival shows the people that with hard work and determination, they can succeed in everything they do just like their ancestors did.
+The festival shows the people that with hard work and determination, they can succeed in everything they do just as their ancestors did.